 Whether it makes sense to establish a grantor trust depends on the details of your financial situation.
-Setting up a trust could be the right move if you’ve accumulated a decent amount of assets and you want to minimize estate taxes on those assets for your heirs later.
-And you might also consider a grantor trust if you’re concerned about creditors attempting to attach your assets or you want to avoid probate.
-Talking to an estate planning attorney can help you determine whether you need a grantor trust and which type of trust is appropriate.
+Setting up a trust could be the right move if you have a decent amount of assets and you want to minimize estate taxes on those assets for your heirs.
+You might also consider a grantor trust if you’re concerned about creditors attempting to attack your assets or you want to avoid probate altogether.

 - Consider talking to your financial advisor about grantor trusts and what function they could serve for you.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Although you may not need a trust, there are other estate planning documents you’ll likely want to have.
 That includes a will specifying how you want your assets distributed.
 It also includes financial power of attorney and an advance health care directive.
 These are all things an estate planning attorney can help with drafting.